Remote Testing and Alternative Assessments

 Resources for selecting, designing, and administering assessments in a remote learning environment.

 The following presentation provides an overview of these resources.
 Each video is 20 minutes or less.
 The full presentation with additional resources in the notes is also available here for download.
 After viewing this series, we hope you will:

 - Reflect on your options for assessing students in your courses,

-Consider alternatives to remotely proctored tests, where appropriate,
+- Consider alternatives to remotely proctored tests, where appropriate,

-Understand the resources available to you for testing and alternative assessments in D2L and other instructional technologies, and
+- Understand the resources available to you for testing and alternative assessments in D2L and other instructional technologies, and

 - Know the current options and procedures for remote proctoring at APSU.

 Video 1 - Selecting Assessments in the Remote Learning Environment